Gach History, Family Crest & Coats of Arms

 The surname Gach was first found in Bavaria, where the name Gach was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Gach family
+Early History of the Gach family

 This web page shows only a small excerpt of our Gach research.
 Another 114 words (8 lines of text) covering the years 1509, 1680, 1695, 1712, 1638 and 1710 are included under the topic Early Gach History in all our PDF Extended History products and printed products wherever possible.